Answer a few simple questions to make your document in minutes

 The rules for PoA forms are different in each state; however, in Texas, your document will usually need to be acknowledged by a notary public or signed by two witnesses.
 The document must be witnessed by two people and notarized if you intend to grant authority over your burial or cremation.
 No more than one witness to your PoA form can be your attending physician or any other healthcare facility employee who is providing direct care to you or is a business administrator of the facility or its parent organization.
 In addition, only one witness can be a relative (including your spouse, adoptees, or family members), heir, or beneficiary.
 Finally, as a general principle, your witness(es) must not be under the age of 18, and none of them should also be named as your PoA agent.

-See Texas Healthcare Power of Attorney law: Health and Safety Code, Title 2, Chapter 166, Subchapter D
+See Texas Medical/Healthcare Power of Attorney law: Health and Safety Code, Title 2, Chapter 166, Subchapter D